What to Expect From Billboard Advertising

-Tracking the effectiveness of billboard advertising can sometimes get tricky!
+Tracking your billboard advertising campaigns can get tricky!
 Check out our blog post to learn how you can best track your billboard’s performance.

 When advertising on platforms such as Facebook, Google, and other online mediums, it’s typically pretty easy to track who saw your ad, clicked on it, and what actions they took afterwards.
 However when it comes to advertising mediums that live offline, it can be difficult to know how to track your results!
 In this blog post, we will discuss what results you can expect from billboard advertising, when to expect them, and a few different ways to track the effectiveness of your billboard campaigns.